hartwigmedical/hmftools/purity-ploidy-estimator/README.md

 ### Somatic Variant Input VCF (optional)
 An high quality set of somatic SNV and INDEL calls can also improve the accuracy and utility of PURPLE.
-If provided, the variants are used for enhancing the purity and ploidy fit in 2 ways.
+If provided, passing (or unfiltered) variants enhance the purity and ploidy fit in 2 ways.
 Firstly, each solution receives a penalty for the proportion of somatic variants which have implied ploidies that are inconsistent with the minor and major allele ploidy.
 Secondly, for highly diploid samples, the VAFs of the somatic variants are used directly to calculate a somatic variant implied purity.